rorywalsh/cabbage/Docs/markdown/cabbage_changed.md

 # cabbageChanged Opcodes

 This opcode takes an array of channel names and listens for a change.
 It reports a trigger value along with the name or index of the channel that changed.
 An Additional input parameters can cause this to act like a threshold trigger where it will only fire a trigger signal when a threshold is crossed.
-The mode of the trigger can set

-The channels can hold strings or numbers.
+The channels can hold strings or numbers, but only numeric channels work with the optional threshold arguments.

 <blockquote style="font-style:italic;border-left:10px solid #93d200;color:rgb(3, 147, 210);padding:1px;padding-left:10px;margin-top:0px;margin-bottom:1px;border-left-width:0.25rem"> Added in Cabbage v2.7.12</blockquote>